manifoldfinance/wallet_switchNetworkRpcProvider/README.md

 The purpose `wallet_switchNetworkRpcProvider` is to provide dapps with a way of requesting to switch the wallet's active chain, which they would otherwise have to ask the user to do manually.

 - Account Abstraction via private mempool (EIP4339)
-- Fallback provider for RPC Connectivity issues (at the Server side)
+- Fallback provider for RPC Connectivity issues (at the Server side) (Example: Infura Service Outage)
-- Failover provider for RPC Connectivity issues (as the Client side)
+- Failover provider for RPC Connectivity issues (as the Client side) (Example: Smartphone connectivity issues)
 - Providing Transaction Privacy via RPC Provider endpoint (e.g. Flashbots, OpenMEV, EdenNetwork, etc)

+### Existing EIP Specifications do not service this end

+`updatedEthereumChain` specificies that the "...Wallet should default the `rpcUrl` to **any existing endpoints matching a chainId known previously to the wallet**, otherwise it will use the provided rpcUrl as a fallback."

+`wallet_switchNetworkRpcProvider` intentionally and explicitly is purely concerned with switching the active RPC endpoints, regardless of any other metadata associated therewith.

 ## Rationale

 All dapps require the user to interact with one or more Ethereum chains in order to function.
 Some wallets only supports interacting with one chain at a time.
-We call this the wallet's "active rpc provider".
+We call this the wallet's "active chain".

+The Wallet's "active chain" has an "active RPC Provider"

 `wallet_switchNetworkRpcProvider` enables dapps to request that the wallet switches its active RPC connection provider to whichever one is required by the dapp.

-This enables UX improvements for both dapps and wallets.
+This enables UX improvements for both dapps and wallets as discussed in the motivation section.

 The method accepts am object parameter to allow for future extensibility at virtually no cost to implementers and consumers.[^4]